spacemanholdings/Argonaut/README.md

 [ More Info To Be Added Later]
 ## TODO

-# Plasma Implementation
+# POA Bridge Implementation
 Allows for free transactions on the governance chain, allowing for increased role based transactions to be delegated there without drawing on funds.
-Also insures that fund allocation is still secure on the mainnet chain.
+Also insures that fund allocation is still secure on the mainnet chain. <br />
 [ More Info To Be Added Later]
 ## Todo